HIST 270: History of China

 The Seven Sages of the Bamboo Grove

-• Intellectuals remembered for wine, poetry, music, provocation
+• 3rd-century intellectuals — wine, poetry, music, provocation

 Wang Xizhi: Civilization Through Style

-• Most famous work: Orchid Pavilion Preface (original lost)
+• Most famous work: Orchid Pavilion Preface (original lost; Tang copies survive)

-"Civilization continues through style even when state fails."
+"Civilization continues through style even when the state fails."

 Closing: The Refugee Generation